10/11/2006 English German

 Figure [1]: Indian jewelry is sold here.

-Angelika Anyone who has ever studied American history cannot avoid the tragic chapter of the extermination and oppression of the Native Americans.
+Angelika Anyone who has ever studied American history cannot avoid the tragic chapter of the extermination and oppression of Native Americans.
 To this day, Native Americans fight for recognition, equality, and the return of their land.
-The hunger of white settlers for land and natural resources led in the 19th century to the systematic displacement and relocation of Native Americans to reservations, which were mostly established in completely remote, less fertile areas (in other words: in the desert).
+The hunger of white settlers for land and natural resources in the 19th century led to the systematic displacement and relocation of Native Americans to reservations, which were mostly established in completely remote, less fertile areas (in other words: in the desert).

 Figure [2]: Indian casinos along the main road

-I will never forget how, in 1987, we drove for the first time through the vastness of the American Southwest, repeatedly passing Indian reservations: A road that cuts straight through the desert landscape to the horizon, with small, very basic huts scattered across the landscape on either side, which had seen better days.
-On the way to Monument Valley, we picked up a Native American hitchhiker who lived on the reservation.
+I will never forget how, in 1987, we drove for the first time through the vastness of the American Southwest, repeatedly passing Indian reservations: A road that cuts straight through the desert landscape, stretching all the way to the horizon, with small, very basic huts scattered across the landscape on either side, which had seen better days.
+On the way to Monument Valley, we had picked up a Native American hitchhiker who lived on the reservation.
 He wanted to go to the nearest supermarket, which was a few miles away in the middle of nowhere.
 Even back then, I wondered how the Native Americans could survive in such isolation without any significant infrastructure, and I was no longer surprised by the high percentage of unemployed, alcohol-dependent, and those living on the brink of existence in the reservations.

 During our tours through New Mexico, we constantly drove through various Indian reservations.
 Road signs, similar to town signs, indicate when an Indian reservation begins and when you leave it.
 This is quite relevant because Indian reservations are self-governed, and the tribal government has limited legal authority.
 For example, a ban on alcohol within the reservation is not uncommon.
 We also frequently saw cars with the inscription "Tribal Police" speeding around on the roads.